Artist Representation at CMC

 - Educational music

-Please note that CMC at present cannot support popular and rock music, especially of commercial importance, and folk and traditional music.
+Please note that CMC is not the resource organisation that supports popular and rock music, especially of commercial importance, and folk and traditional music.

-The key benefits of representation are the inclusion of artists’ works and associated materials in the CMC’s collection which, in the new online environment, encourages a focus not only on the work and the artist biography, but on the broader documentation of the context for the work.
-For composers working with notated music, CMC will make available scores for sale, and for all artists represented with the CMC, any recordings or other materials in digital formats can be made available on a commercial or non-commercial basis.
+The key benefits of representation are the inclusion of composers' and sound artists’ works and associated materials in the CMC’s collection which, in the new online environment, encourages a focus not only on the work and the composer's and sound artist's biography, but on the broader documentation of the context for the work.
+For composers working with notated music, CMC will make available scores for sale, and for all composers and sound artists represented by the CMC, any recordings or other materials in digital formats can be made available on a commercial or non-commercial basis.

 The Contemporary Music Centre offers representation in the following categories